Not To Miss: Best Furniture & Home Decor Shops In Saigon | Interior Interior

 Where to shop for basics in Ho Chi Minh

-Although we feel there are only so many Billy bookcases a home can handle, we still recommend you make a trip to IKEA when moving to Saigon.
+Although we feel there are only so many Billy bookcases a home can handle, we still recommend you make a trip to IKEA before moving to Saigon.
 To this day the Swedish store has not opened its doors here in Vietnam (yet).
 But there is a Vietnamese alternative and it’s called Baya.
 Not as many interior products and also not quite as hip, but there are various useful items for your home.
 Strangely enough, they sell the exact same plastic kids cups and plates as their Swedish cousin.

 Another Scandinavian find; JYSK not only offers budget-friendly chairs, tables and shelves but also household appliances and outdoor furniture.
 This is also the place to be for your parasols, solar lamps and outdoor dining area.
 Shop JYSK online (their website is available in English as well).
 Or visit one of their several stores in Ho Chi Minh City.